nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 - ***Note:*** Graphviz must also be Conda installed in Visual Studio code.
 For installation instructions, click [here](https://anaconda.org/conda-forge/python-graphviz)

 ## 📲 App Features
-****The features 3 model types: Decision Trees, Logisitic Regression, and Linear Regression.
+****The app features 3 model types: Decision Trees, Logisitic Regression, and Linear Regression.
 A brief description of each is provided below, along with details about the hyperparameters and evaluation metrics available in the app.****
 ### Decision Trees
 - **Purpose:** Can be used for classification and regression.
 In simple terms, a decision tree outlines options based on whether a binary variable is true or false.
 Each answer leads to a lower level where the process is repeated, until a conclusion (or prediction in the case of regression) can be reached, represented by a leaf node, something with no more branches
 **Hyperparameters:** The hyperparameters used in this Streamlit are depicted and described below.